How to Calibrate Surround Sound Levels

 - Select channel level or speaker level (in some receivers you need to enable the test tone)

 - Select the Left speaker

-- Using an SPL meter, set it to Slow response and C-weighting and raise the level of the receiver to 75 dB SPL
+- Using an SPL meter, set it to Slow response and C-weighting.
+Raise the level of the receiver to 75 dB SPL

-- Using the Setup menu of e AV receiver, change the output channel and work your way around each channel of your 5.1 or 7.1 speaker system.
+- Using the Setup menu of the AV receiver, change the output channel.
+Work your way around each channel of your 5.1 or 7.1 speaker system.

 Automatically: Calibrate Surround Sound Levels with an Auto-Setup Microphone